 The Operator must measure, test and calculate the performance of the Facility in respect of each of the Performance Requirements at the end of each Operations Year for that Operations Year.

-The Operator must conduct the Storage Capacity test in accordance with section 5 of Schedule 4 and that test must be conducted at the times when the independent professional firm identified in clause 10.2(c)(i) is able to attend the relevant measurements, tests and calculations undertaken by the Operator.
+The Operator must conduct the Storage Capacity test in accordance with section 5 of Schedule 4 and that test must be conducted at the times when the appropriately qualified independent professional firm identified in clause 10.2(c)(i) is able to attend the relevant measurements, tests and calculations undertaken by the Operator.

-In addition to the Operator providing the relevant Reports pursuant to clause 38.3 in relation to a Performance Requirement for any Operations Year, a Performance Requirement will not be taken to have been achieved for the relevant Operations Year unless and until the Operator delivers to the Commonwealth:
+In addition to the Operator providing the relevant Reports pursuant to clause 32.3 in relation to a Performance Requirement for any Operations Year, a Performance Requirement will not be taken to have been achieved for the relevant Operations Year unless and until the Operator delivers to the Commonwealth:

-a report from an appropriate independent professional firm nominated by the Operator and approved by the Commonwealth (in its absolute discretion) and which has no actual or perceived conflict of interest which confirms whether or not the relevant Performance Requirements has been satisfied.
-The Operator must ensure that the entity providing that report has agreed to permit the Commonwealth to rely on that report and is liable to the Commonwealth for the contents of that report; and
+a report from an appropriately qualified independent professional firm nominated by the Operator and approved by the Commonwealth (acting reasonably) and which has no actual or perceived conflict of interest which confirms whether or not the relevant Performance Requirements has been satisfied.
+The Operator must ensure that the entity providing that report has agreed to permit the Commonwealth to rely on that report and is liable to the Commonwealth for the contents of that report (in each case subject to standard and reasonable limitations of liability and qualifications which that firm imposes on such reliance in the ordinary course of its business); and

 such other information or documentation as may be reasonably necessary to demonstrate that the Performance Requirements has been achieved in accordance with this Agreement.